samuel-js/Covid19-Sweden-Real-Time-Monitoring-and-Analysis/README.md

  Datafile source: https://www.arcgis.com/sharing/rest/content/items/b5e7488e117749c19881cce45db13f7e/data
  Realtime data from Folkhalsomyndigheten https://experience.arcgis.com/experience/09f821667ce64bf7be6f9f87457ed9aa

 This application is not intended to be used to draw any conclusions or to be support for any opinions.
-It's plain transparent data wrangling and analysis and will help you to see through the data provided by thr goverment.
+It's plain transparent data wrangling and analysis and will help you to see through the data provided by the goverment.
 The code is provided for you to see how graphs and different outputs are provided and computed.

 Feel free to fork the repository and modify the code to build your own analysis.